monkphin/nlaw/README.md

 - iPhone 14 Pro Max
 - Samsung Galaxy S24

-In Addition the following browsers have all been used in testing:
+In Addition, the following browsers have all been used in testing:

 - Chrome
 - Safari